Scrashdown/PRU-Audio-Processing/Report/Report.md

 ## Audio Processing

 As mentioned earlier, we are using microphones with a 1-bit wide output at a very high sample rate (> 1 MHz).
-The signal these microphones input is a PDM (Pulse Density Modulation) signal which is of an unusual type and needs to be converted to a PCM (Pulse-Code Modulation) signal, which is much more commonly used for storing audio data.
+The signal these microphones input is a PDM (Pulse Density Modulation) signal which is of an unusual type and needs to be converted to a lower-rate PCM (Pulse-Code Modulation) signal, which is much more commonly used for storing audio data.

 ![Illustration of a PCM](https://upload.wikimedia.org/wikipedia/commons/b/bf/Pcm.svg)